Kolsha/grokking_sdi/a_step_by_step_guide.md

 Define what APIs are expected from the system, because this e**stablishes the contract expected from the system and make sure that we haven't gotten any requirements wrong**.

 ## 4. Defining data model
-Defining the data model clarify **how data will flow between different system components**.
+Defining the data model clarify **how data will flow between different system components and later would guide towards data partitioning**.
 **Different aspects** of data management are _storage, transportation, encryption_ , etc.
 Candidate should **identify various system entities**.
 For tweet-like service, some entities are: User, Tweet, UserFollow, and FavoriteTweets.